semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <VideoTutorial title="How to Use Environments" src="https://www.youtube.com/embed/xId2H2wlKx4?si=0IXKyNNUVVjDDvHz" />

 Environments provide additional controls over [pipelines](./pipelines).
-You can limit who and when a pipeline is triggered or define fine-grained secrets and environment variables.
+You can limit who can trigger a pipeline and when, or define fine-grained secrets and environment variables.

 :::note

-Environments we are formerly known as "Deployment Targets"
+Environments were formerly known as "Deployment Targets".

 :::

 ### Overview {#overview-environments}

 Environments allow you to tightly control [promotions](#promotions), preventing unauthorized users from starting a critical pipeline.
-In addition, deployment targets can restrict branches, pull requests, and protect [secrets](./secrets).
+Additionally, deployment targets can restrict branches, and pull requests, and protect [secrets](./secrets).

 Environments also provide a convenient way to [view the history of your deployments](#view-history).

 Configuring a deployment target is a two-step process:

-1. Create a deployment target
+1. Create a deployment target.
-2. Associate the target with a promotion
+2. Associate the target with a promotion.

 ### How to create an environment {#create-environment}